 What is Cancer Insurance?

 Treatment for cancer can cost over $1 million.
-With most insurance plans, cancer patients max out their policy limits and face financial hardship as they get treatment.
-Cancer insurance reduces the financial burden and allows you to receive the treatment you need and want.
+With many primary insurance plans, cancer patients can reach policy limits and face significant financial hardship while they receive care.
+Cancer insurance provides supplemental coverage to reduce that burden and help you get the treatment you need.

 What Cancer Insurance Covers